-Open Letter to Senator Kefauver; How Our Government Subsidizes Malnutrition and Disease; We Can’t Believe It
+Open Letter to Sen. Kefauver; Government Subsidizes Malnutrition and Disease; We Can’t Believe It

 Contents in this issue:

 - “How Our Government Subsidizes Malnutrition and Disease,”

 The following is a transcription of the October 1961 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.